Tattoo #2 - Thailand: Embracing Rule #1 in Bangkok

 Rule #1: Fuck what everyone else thinks.

-To seal the meaning even deeper, I paired it with a special silver lion ring for that same finger.
+I paired the meaning with a special silver lion ring for that same finger to seal the meaning even deeper.
 The lion has always symbolized strength, confidence, and leadership.
 The saying that inspired the ring:

 “A lion does not bother with the opinions of sheep.”